Welcome to Passivbot!¶

-Passivbot trades using futures markets, using an advanced form of grid trading to place opening and closing orders.
+Passivbot trades in futures and spot markets, using an advanced form of grid trading to place opening and closing orders.

 It provides support for automatically optimize configurations, backtest using historic data, and running in live mode.

-Not all functionality is supported on bot exchanges, depending on the APIs that bot exchanges expose and development efforts.
+Not all functionality is supported on all exchanges, depending on the APIs that exchanges expose and development efforts.